waveform-computing/lars/README.rst

 lars
 ====

-lars is a small `Python`_ framework for working with httpd logs (from a variety of common servers like `Apache`_, `nginx`_, and IIS).
+lars is a small Python framework for working with httpd logs (from a variety of common servers like Apache, nginx, and IIS).
 The primary purpose is to provide a set of conversions to ease loading such logs into relational databases, but numerous other possiblities can be realized with a little imagination.

 The project is written in `Python`_ and is open-sourced under the MIT license.
 The `source code`_ can be obtained from GitHub.
 The `documentation`_ can be